Probolinggo: Railway

-The city is served by Probolinggo railway station that covers most routes to major cities in Java.
-However, there are no direct train to the capital Jakarta, so travelers to Jakarta have to transit via either Surabaya or Yogyakarta.
+The city is served by Probolinggo railway station that covers most routes to major cities in Java, including the capital Jakarta.

 Air

 There is no air route to the city.
-The closest airport is the Juanda International Airport in Surabaya, which is a less than 2 hour drive through newly completed toll road.
+The closest airport is the Juanda International Airport in Surabaya, which is a less than 2 hour drive through the newly completed toll road.

 Climate

 Probolinggo has a tropical savanna climate (Aw) with heavy rainfall December to March and moderate to little rainfall from April to November.